royandugu/Vue-learnings/README.md

 Image changer being the vue component and imageChangeRenderer being the astro component, these are the ones used to demonstrate the communication between astro and vue.
 Astro --> vue (prop passing)
 Vue --> Astro (event dispatching)

+## ImageChangeRenderer and imageSlider
+This is where we hydrate when the slider is only visible.
+Before the slider is even visible we don't need any of the javascript that is for interaction with anchor buttons.

+## Newsletter and newsletter renderer
+This is where we hydrate the necessary js for the form only when visible.
+Like the validation code and all that.